gee-community/arcgis-earthengine-toolbox/docs/instruction.md

  4. New workload tag (Optional)

-Here is the video guide for the project ID and workload tag switching:
+Here is the video guide for checking or changing project ID and workload tag:

 <div align="center">
   <a href="https://www.youtube.com/watch?v=eWkmTi1Vdn4" target="_blank">